yasaiwu/gugle/README.md

-A simple (non-functional) copy of the google homepage.
+A simple (non-functional) copy of the google homepage (for learning purposes).